dy/sprae/r&d.md

 ## [ ] `this` in expressions must refer to current element or scope? -> to current element

   1. `this === element`
     + Allows this.innerHTML and other customs
       - Can be done easily via `:ref="xxx"`
         + External handlers don't have access to refs.
+    + Existing convention
   2. `this === scope`
     - scope is not supposed to be extendible
     - scope is already available